the strange Music of Philip Carey

 He also worked on producing films and other projects related to 20th-century composers including documentaries about Darius Milhaud and Charles Ives (for which he interviewed Aaron Copland in 1966), and produced what would have been the first-ever “Charles Ives Holiday” festival (see below) at California State College Long Beach if not for an ill-timed intervention by Ronald Reagan.

 After relocating to upstate New York in the 1970s, he and family sang with their church choir, and he regularly freelanced as a cantor at local temples.
+(Not to mention a star turn as Captain von Trapp in a local production of The Sound of Music!)
 In the 1990s and 2000s he performed with several vocal groups in Northern California.
 You can listen to a playlist of his recordings here:

 A Charles Ives Holiday (1970)